RucuAvinash/ml-03-classification/docs/index.md

 Describe your small technical modification to the example project.

-Include:

-- What you changed
+- What you changed: I added data pre-processing steps for scaling and encoding categorical variables.
+-   Implemented classification models based on the changes.
+-   Enhanced visualizations for confusion matrices.
-- Why you chose that change
+- Why you chose that change:   I made these chanes to improve the model generalization and reduce overfitting.
+-   Provide clear visual diagnosis for model performance.
+-
-- How you verified that it worked
+- How you verified that it worked- Yes the changes were verified and visible changes were noticed after modifying the model.
-- What result, output, chart, metric, or behavior confirmed the change
+- What result, output, chart, metric, or behavior confirmed the change The Decision tree showed high training accuracy but lower test accuracy as a sign of overfitting.
 Compared with the example project, explain what is different and why the change matters.
+The example project used the built in Seaborn-pengiuins dataset , whereas my project used a custom CSV dataset penguin_neighbor.csv that needed fixing encoding, correcting and cleaning inconsitent data, ensuring each sample had enough samples to run the model.
+The example project predicts species, my project predicts the neighborhood from the sample.

 Was it easy, or surprisingly challenging and why do you think so?
+  It was challenging to apply a right dataset and to do the cleaning process and train the model however the concept was straightforward.

 ## Phase 5.
 Custom Project